-Lucy Letby trial: Nurse accused of lying over twin boy's death
+Lucy Letby trial: Nurse says 'dirty' ward was factor in baby deaths

 Ms Letby accepted there was a phone call, as has been established through phone records, but did not accept the content of the conversation.

-"Do you accept what she and her husband said was said in that call", Mr Johnson asked.
+"Do you accept what she and her husband said was said in that call," Mr Johnson asked.

-"No", she replied.
+"No," she replied.

 Mr Johnson went on to accuse Ms Letby of lying and adding additional detail to her statement, which she denied.